ZephyrTransport/governance/DRAFT bylaws.md

 The Board of Directors of the corporation may, by resolution, terminate a Project Management Committee at any time.

+#### Section 6.4.1. *Election and Term - Officers*.
+The officers of the corporation shall be nominated by the Board of Directors and ratified by the members of the corporation.
+Officer shall be considered for ratification at the annual meeting.
+If an officer position becomes vacanct, the Board may choose to appoint an officer on an interim basis until the next meeting of the members.
+Each officer shall hold office  for a period of three years or until his or her successor is elected and qualified or until his or her earlier resignation or removal.

-#### Section 6.4. *Election and Term*.
+#### Section 6.4.2. *Election and Term - Project Management Committee(s)*.
-The officers of the corporation and the members of each existing Project Management Committee shall be appointed by the Board of Directors or appointed by an officer empowered by the Board to make such appointment.
+ The members of each existing Project Management Committee shall be appointed by the Board of Directors or appointed by an officer empowered by the Board to make such appointment.
 Such appointment by the Board of Directors may be made at any regular or special meeting of the Board.
-Each officer shall hold office and each member of a Project Management Committee shall serve on such committee for a period of three years or until his or her successor is elected and qualified or until his or her earlier resignation or removal.
+Each member of a Project Management Committee shall serve on such committee for a period of three years or until his or her successor is elected and qualified or until his or her earlier resignation or removal.

 #### Section 6.5. *Removal of Officers*.
 Any officer or agent and any member of a Project Management Committee elected or appointed by the Board of Directors may be removed by the Board whenever, in its judgment, the best interests of the corporation will be served thereby.